 ‘The extraordinary mystery and magic of human life’: Mark Andersen on D.C. hardcore

-While Duke Ellington is responsible for US100 Track 12 and our introduction to the music of the nation’s capital, its chapter gives us an opportunity to examine D.C.’s scene more widely.
-One of the more significant musical movements to emerge in the shadow of Capitol Hill was Washington’s hardcore punk scene – or harDCore – which saw early 1980s bands such as Minor Threat and Bad Brains develop a new punk ethos.
+While looking into Washington D.C.’s scene more widely ahead of the four US100 tracks selected for the capital, Jarek discovered a significant musical movement to emerge in the shadow of Capitol Hill.
+Washington’s hardcore punk scene – or harDCore – saw early 1980s bands such as Minor Threat and Bad Brains develop a new punk ethos.

 By 1985 this had manifested itself into ‘Revolution Summer’, a concentrated effort among the scene’s advocates to reinvent the image of the punk community to something altogether more welcoming, and to deliver on the principled promises of punk through tangible action.
 Mark Andersen and his Positive Force movement were at the heart of punk’s new direction.